zowe/zowe-install-packaging/INSTALLATION.md

 The Zowe Runtime Dataset `SZWESAMP` contains JCL samples that have templates referencing Zowe YAML parameters.
 They cannot be submitted without modification as a result.

-It is recommended to edit and submit the job `SZWESAMP(ZWEGENER)` which will validate the contents of your Zowe YAML before resolving the JCL templates and placing the resulting JCL into a separate PDSE created during installation, located at the value of `zowe.setup.datasets.jcllib`.
+It is recommended to edit and submit the job `SZWESAMP(ZWEGENER)` which will validate the contents of your Zowe YAML before resolving the JCL templates and placing the resulting JCL into a separate PDSE created during installation, located at the value of `zowe.setup.dataset.jcllib`.

 When the JCL is prepared, the following jobs can be submitted to perform the following Instance configuration actions: